 Recently we continued our travel as a family gift tradition by heading to Montréal for a few days after Christmas spending New Year’s Eve there.
 It was cold but we had a fabulous time exploring the city during the holidays.
 Whether you are visiting Montréal with kids, teens or on an adult getaway – Christmas in Montréal is a great choice!

-Updated for the 2021/22 holiday season.
+Updated for the 2023/24 holiday season.

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.

-1. Merry Montréal in Jacques-Cartier Square
+1. Visit Jacques-Cartier Square

 Jacques-Cartier Square in Old Montréal is transformed into Nordic Square for the holiday season as part of the Merry Montréal (Montréal en Fêtes) celebration.
 There are public art installations to be enjoyed, live entertainment, festive characters that the kids will love and fireplace seating so you can keep warm while enjoying the festivities.
-We visited during our Christmas break in Montréal and loved having an opportunity to make maple taffy on snow at the sugar shack located in the square – it was delicious!!

 Free event located in Jacques-Cartier Square has been extended to Square Dorchester and Square Victoria in Old Montréal as well in order to reduce crowding in 2021.
 December 16-26, 2021 plus an outdoor New Year’s Eve party on December 31st.